eigenfoo/old-eigenfoo.github.io/_posts/2019-09-30-prob-prog-frameworks.md

 1. As far as I can tell, the optimizer is still TBD
 1. Because PyMC4 relies on TFP, which relies on TensorFlow, TensorFlow manages all gradient computations automatically
-1. Like its predecessory, PyMC4 will delegate all diagnostics and visualization capabilities to ArviZ
+1. Like its predecessor, PyMC4 will delegate diagnostics and visualization to ArviZ

-Remarks:
+Some remarks:

 - With the generator pattern for model specification, PyMC4 embraces the notion of a probabilistic program as one that defers its computation.
 For more color